When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 And be sure to diversify your income streams.
 Because with affiliate marketing, you never know when the next algorithm update or program change might bring it all crashing down.

-3. Ads on Your Blog or YouTube Channel
+3. Ads on your blog or YouTube channel

 At its peak, one of my blogs was pulling in around $3,000 a month from display ads.

-Those were good times.
-That passive income stream covered my mortgage payment, bills, and monthly living costs for several years.
 Not too shabby for ‘passive’ income, right?
 I was living the dream…until the dream turned into a nightmare.

 Here’s the harsh truth about monetizing with display ads: